foamx/strategy-pattern-omnis-studio/README.md

 #### Object Oriented Priciples enforced or supported by the Strategy Pattern

-The strategy pattern enforces and supports the following basic object oriented design principles

 - Encapsulate what varies
 - Favor composition over inheritance
 - Program to interfaces, not implementations